 The tax man cometh and the tax man taketh.
 It's nice to know he giveth, also.

 Cathleen Drinan is the health agent for the Town of Halifax, MA.
-You can contact her at 781 293 6768 or cathleen.drinan@halifax-ma.us
+Please contact her with your public health concerns at 781 293 6768 or cdrinan@town.halifax.ma.us